aicis/fresco/README.md

 We will be happy to integrate code that fits into the overall design of FRESCO.

-If you are using FRESCO in a research project, please cite it as (setting the date accordingly):
+If you are using FRESCO in a research project, please cite it as (setting the `date` field accordingly):

 ```
 @software{FRESCO,